Learning how to use Windows 8 features and apps

 - News: Switches to a page with business-related news stories.

-- Tools: Use a mortgage calculator, currency converter, figure auto payments, track your savings, and use the retirement planner.
+- Tools: Use the mortgage calculator, currency converter, or retirement planner, figure auto payments, and track your savings.

 With Food & Drink you can browse recipes by cuisine, level of difficulty, preferred cooking method, or by specific ingredients.
 In addition, you can browse pictures of meals and then click the image to see the full recipe.